-daScript implements a structure mechanism similar to languages like C/C++, Java, C#, etc. However there are some important difference.
-Structures are first class objects like integer or strings and can be stored in table slots, other structures, local variables, arrays, tuples, variants, etc, and passed as function parameters.
+daScript uses a structure mechanism similar to languages like C/C++, Java, C#, etc. However, there are some important difference.
+Structures are first class objects like integers or strings and can be stored in table slots, other structures, local variables, arrays, tuples, variants, etc., and passed as function parameters.

 2.15.1.
 Struct Declaration¶